dlzou/dlzou.github.io/_posts/2021-05-16-moores-law.md

 <br>
 ## Two Cores Are Better Than One

 Even if you're not sure what **cores** are, you've probably heard mentions of "dual-core" or "quad-core" processors (or more---good for you!) when you're looking for a new computer.
-Reusing the cooking analogy from [one of my previous posts](/blog/2020/09/27/computers-humans.html), a core is like a single cook that can follow one list of recipe instructions in order.
-There's a distinction between *physical* and *logical* cores, but that's beyond our scope here.
+Reusing the cooking analogy from [one of my previous posts](/blog/2020/09/27/computers-humans.html), a core is like a single cook in the CPU "kitchen" that can follow one list of recipe instructions in order.

 In a simpler time, processors such as the most of the Intel Pentium series have just one core.
 This means that at at any given time, instructions from exactly one program are being run on the processor, and the illusion of many programs running on a computer at once is created by rapidly switching between different lists of instructions.
 With this model, speeding up a computer is simple in theory---make the processor do more instructions per second!
 More proper terms for this are **clock speed** or **frequency**.
 Problem is, we've already more or less pushed this method to its limit.
 If you look back at <a href="#figure-1">Figure 1</a>, you'll find that just comparing single cores, computers from over 10 years ago are already about as fast as ones from today.